ztrayl3/PyPav2/README.md

 and of course the [Pavlok official website](https://pavlok.com/)

 ## Requirements:
-- The module has been tested on both Python 2.7.13 and Python 3.5.3
+- Python 3 (works on Python 2 as well, but support has ended)
 - Modules necessary: pexpect, math, datetime
 - Gatttool (bluetooth low energy tool, standard in Ubuntu with Bluez, requires a BLE capable device) *Please note that this software has only been tested in Linux and with the Bluez tools, Windows may eventually have compatability but not in the near future*